tfpauly/privacy-proxy/draft-private-access-tokens.md

 Issuers issuing tokens to only known and reputable Mediators.

-Users have multiple true identities on the Internet however, and as a result, it seems possible for a user to game this architecture without having to create fake identities.
+Users have multiple true identities on the Internet however, and as a result, it seems possible for a user to abuse the system without having to create fake identities.
 For instance, a user could use multiple Mediators, authenticating with each one using a different true identity.